 In addition to the swivel joints, the pipes contain an automatic emergency release mechanism, so if the cargo pressure exceeds the limits of the piping, it immediately disconnects from the ship, ceases any pumping, and closes the isolating valves on either end.
 The swivel joints and the emergency release valves in the piping are the most important elements, which means they require frequent and consistent maintenance.

-Without maintenance, the ball-bearings can wear down, similar to a differential in a car.
+Without maintenance, the ball bearings in Chiksan piping can wear down, similar to a differential in a car.
 However, the physics of the piping is far different from a car's differential gearbox—weak joints will cause the equipment to fall apart suddenly, even if it seems to operate normally.
 This can result in devastating injuries, posing a danger to workers.

-For example, in 1984, a Chiksan swivel joint was utilized during the cleaning of an oil rig’s drilling equipment.
-The swivel joint allowed the machine to clean the drill more effectively.
+In one real-life incident, a Chiksan swivel joint was utilized during the cleaning of an oil rig’s drilling equipment.
 The entire operation was conducted without any problems and the job was completed.
-However, 30 minutes later, a worker was walking under the non-operational equipment when the top joint came apart.
-The equipment plummeted to the ground, striking the worker.
+30 minutes later, however, a worker was walking under the equipment when the top joint came apart unexpectedly.
+It plummeted to the ground, striking the worker.

-Injuries can also occur if Chiksan pipe components are:
+Injuries can occur if Chiksan pipe components are:

 Poor valves or a malfunctioning emergency release mechanism can also result in the pipe suddenly bursting or releasing potentially dangerous chemicals all over the workers who are handling the cargo.
 There is video evidence of what happens when a Chiksan component causes fluid to transfer at much higher pressures than it can handle—it causes the pipe to detach suddenly and unsafely, spilling oil or releasing gas into the surrounding air.

 What sets any attorney apart is their reputation for ethical practice, trial experience, and history of case results.
-Arnold & Itkin attorneys are true litigators—our team has spent more time in front of juries in the last few years than most law firms spend in their entire careers, and we’ve recovered billions of dollars for our clients!
+Arnold & Itkin attorneys are true litigators—our team has spent more time in front of juries in the last few years than most law firms spend in their entire careers, and we’ve recovered more than $20 billion for our clients.